MvPorcalla/MessengerVisualNovel-Template-Free/Docs/QuickStart.md

 Minimal working example:

 ```
-contact: Sofia
+contact: Luxanna

 title: Start
 ---
-Sofia: "Hey, are you there?"
+Luxanna: "Hey, are you there?"
-Sofia: "I need to talk to you."
+Luxanna: "I need to talk to you."

 -> ...